AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 export ACCESS_KEY=......
 export SECRET_KEY=......
 ```
-As i mention before, i am using sealed secret, so let's create it.
-I forgot to mention but sealed secret has a cli `kubeseal`, with the command below we can create a secret using `kubectl`, then pipe the output to `kubeseal` and create a file with the output.
+As I mention before, I am using sealed secret, so let's create it.
+I forgot to mention but sealed secret has a CLI `kubeseal`, with the command below we can create a secret using `kubectl`, then pipe the output to `kubeseal` and create a file with the output.
 ```bash
 kubectl --namespace default \
     create secret \